wp-plugins/gotmls/readme.txt

 5. The Quarantine showing threats that have been fix already.

 == Changelog ==

+= 4.15.25 =
+* Moved the quarantine files into the database and deleted the old directory in uploads.
+* Fixed some minor formatting issues in the HTML output on the settings page.
+* Added a warning message if base64_decode has been disabled.

 = 4.15.24 =
 * Hardened against injected HTML content by encoding the tags with variables.